How to Make Your Own Kombucha at Home

 Step 5: Taste the Kombucha and Ferment Further, if Necessary

-After 8 days, taste the kombucha for doneness: it should taste tangy and fruity.
+After a week, taste the kombucha for doneness: it should taste tangy and fruity.
 If it tastes more like sweet tea than you prefer, allow it to ferment for another day or two.
-If necessary, you can continue fermenting (and tasting) for up to 14 days until the desired flavor is reached.
+If necessary, you can continue fermenting (and tasting) for up to 30 days until the desired flavor is reached.

 Step 6: Filter and Bottle the Kombucha